jessiewestlake/AnduinOS/README.md

 AnduinOS is a custom Ubuntu-based Linux distribution that aims to facilitate developers transitioning from Windows to Linux by maintaining familiar operational habits and workflows.

-AnduinOS is built on the Ubuntu package base.

 [Download AnduinOS](https://www.anduinos.com/)

 ![Screenshot](./screenshot.png)